-While the Thoroughbred name is synonymous with equestrian sports, the area offers many reasons to visit that are beyond horses.
+While the Thoroughbred name is synonymous with equestrian sports, the Aiken, South Carolina area offers many reasons to visit that are beyond horses.
 Thoroughbred Country, South Carolina is a tourism region that consists of Aiken, Allendale, Bamberg and Barnwell Counties.
-While I agree with Southern Living magazine’s ranking of Aiken being ‘The South’s Best Small Town 2018’, visitors shouldn’t judge based off size.
+Here’s you complete guide of the best things to do in Aiken SC and the surrounding areas.

 I found the area to be rich in both history and art – to an extent that is far beyond your typical southern small town.
 Joye in Aiken is an annual festival of the arts, hosted by The Juilliard School each March, which showcases top-notch artists.
 If walls could talk, you’d want to hear details about the famous historical guests who’ve stayed at The Willcox.